MaxIrv/flower-classification/README.md

 - `Report.pdf`: Contains the finalised IEEE Journal Report
 - `graph.ipynb`: Create a graph of the Architecture of the Model
 - `data_augmentation.ipynb`: Visualises images before and after a list of transformations are applied
+- `class_distribution.ipynb`: Visualised the classes distrubtion on the Train/Test/Validation split
 - `architecture_graph.png`: The Architecture of the Model presented in a Graph
 - `final_model.pth`: The model's state dictionary containing the 69.9% accuracy after 2000 epochs
 - `requirements.txt`: The python requirements for the project